liferay/clay/packages/clayui.com/content/docs/getting-started/introduction.md

 }
 ```

-You will need all of these dependencies installed in your project:
+The following dependencies are required in your project:

 * **babel-core**
 * **babel-loader**: Compile JavaScript using babel